 Share Your Passion for Knitting: Teach!

 I didn't set out to be a knitting teacher.
-However, if you knit enough in public, someone will ask you to teach them eventually.
+However, if you knit enough (especially in public) someone will ask you to teach them at some point.
 Don't be afraid to try your hands at teaching.
 There are some very helpful resources for your reference.

 I enjoy sitting with a small group and knitting while waiting for kids after school or waiting for an appointment.
 There is even an annual Worldwide Knit in Public Day on which people take to the streets with their knitting or crocheting.
 These public knitting times are even more enjoyable when you know you taught some of the knitters yourself.

 I even taught myself to knit left-handed when I had a class of tween girls in which 3 of the 12 students was a lefty.
 I had to visualize the back of my work and make my hands do what I saw in my mind.
 It was a great mental exercise!

 I recommend these helpful books for anyone who teaches knitting.
 I have included books for both English and continental (German) knitters so you can teach in your preferred style.
 I am happy to know both and will teach both ways.
 Whether you teach one person or a classroom full of people, you give a gift that lasts a lifetime.
 What a joy to share, knowing that knitting is relaxing, creative, and productive!